PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 16:22:00
+Last updated: 2024-04-02 16:23:04
-Random Quote: From wonder into wonder existence opens. - Laozi
+Random Quote: It is the mark of an educated mind to be able to entertain a thought without accepting it. - Aristotle